|

 2, picture

-building for their animals.
-Young's Literal Translation of the Bible
+3. Young's Literal Translation of the Bible

 translates Luke

-2:7 as "she brought forth her son -- the first-born, and wrapped
+2:7 as "she brought forth her son -- the first-born, and wrapped him

 be swaddled.